dell/csi-powerflex/README.md

-# CSI plugin for VxFlex OS
+# CSI Driver for VxFlex OS

 ## Description
-CSI driver for VxFlex OS is a Container Storage Interface ([CSI](https://github.com/container-storage-interface/spec)) plugin that provides VxFlex OS support.
+CSI driver for VxFlex OS is a Container Storage Interface ([CSI](https://github.com/container-storage-interface/spec)) driver that provides VxFlex OS support.
 It supports CSI specification version 1.0.

 This project may be compiled as a stand-alone binary using Golang that, when run, provides a valid CSI endpoint.
 This project can also be built